mdTahir5/GitDemo/README.md

-This Repository is for Git Demo.
+This Repository is for Git Demos.